helloprasanna/AWS-CSA-Notes-2018/EC2/README.md

 - Termination protection is turned off by default, you **MUST** turn it on.
 - On an EBS-backed instance, the default action is for the root EBS volume to be deleted when the instance is terminated
+- By default, EBS volumes that are attached to a running instance automatically detach from the instance with their data intact when that instance is terminated.
+- By default, EBS volumes that are created and attached to an instance at launch are deleted when that instance is terminated.
+You can modify this behavior by changing the value of the flag `DeleteOnTermination` to `false`when you launch the instance.
 - EBS Root Volume of you DEFAULT AMI's cannot be encrypted.
 You can also use a third party tool (such as bit locker) to encrypt the root volume, or this can be done when creating AMI's (future lab) in the AWS console or using the API.
 - Additional volumes can be encrypted.
 - Snapshots of encrypted volumes are encrypted automatically